openhab/openhab-docs/configuration/blockly/rules-blockly-standard-ext.md

 ### Dictionary for managing key / value pairs

-The dictionary is a holder for key value pairs that can be passed along as one Add or remove new key value pairs by clicking on the cog icon to open the popup of the dictionary block (finally click on the cog again to close the popup).
+The dictionary is a holder for key value pairs that can be passed along as one.
+Add or remove new key value pairs by clicking on the cog icon to open the popup of the dictionary block (finally click on the cog again to close the popup).
 Then drag the key block on the upper left into the key/value bracket on the right like depicted below:

 ![dictionary](../images/blockly/blockly-lists-dictionary.png)